 Day 10: Trek to Summit

 We start our trek early the next and reach the summit after a few hours of trek.
 The views of Pumori(7161m), Lhotse (8516m) Makalu (8463m), Lobuche (6145m), Cho Oyu ( 8201m) are spectacular from the top.
 These are the most fantastic view that you can see from the summit.
-Again after the trek we will go back over to Base Camp.
+Again after the trek, we will go back over to Base Camp.

 Day 11 – 16: Trek to Mera Peak Base Camp – Lukla

-Between the 11th to 16th days of the itinerary, you will spend your time in scaling the Mera Peak Base Camp.
+Between the 11th to 16th days of the itinerary, you will spend your time scaling the Mera Peak Base Camp.
 After exploring everything again you have to return from Mera Peak Base Camp to Lukla.
-The beauty and amazing view that you will get to know in Mera Peak Base Camp is marvelous and you will remember it throughout your entire life.
+The beauty and amazing view that you will get to know in Mera Peak Base Camp is marvellous and you will remember it throughout your entire life.
 Mera Peak Base Camp- Lukla.
 We follow the same route and come back to Lukla.
 Overnight stay at a guest house.

 Day 17: Fly back to Kathmandu

 On the 17th day of the tour package, you will board a flight back to Kathmandu while enjoining the 30-minutes of exhilarating mountain flight.
-The rest of the time in Kathmandu, you will be shopping and buying souvenirs to your loved ones.
+The rest of the time in Kathmandu, you will be shopping and buying souvenirs for your loved ones.
 Overnight stay at a hotel in Kathmandu.

 Day 18: Kathmandu